jemspar/fadeskincare/README.md

 - one product
 - no product pages
 - free shipping

----------
-## TO DO

-### v0.6
 - regenerate paypal API key and store it as an environment variable
 - ^^ same with MongoDB password

-### v0.7
 - free shipping only for san francisco, $4 elsewhere

+---------
+## TO DO

+### v1
+- three product images
+- add QUENCH serum